Homestead Food Operations

 Many states do not allow home food manufacturing because it can be dangerous if done improperly or in an unsanitary manner, and foodborne illness can result.
 However, New Hampshire allows home food manufacturing under certain circumstances.
-On June 11, 2012, newly signed legislation changed the licensing requirements for home food operations in New Hampshire.

 Below is a summary of the current licensing requirements for home food operations.

 A homestead food license is no longer required if:

 - You only sell your non-potentially hazardous food from your own residence, from your own farmstand, at a farmer's market or retail food store; and,